xajkep/Teaching-HEIGVD-AMT-2015-Project/report/README.md

 The main goal is to design an web application client-server in Java in 3 parts.

-The first part is to
+The first part is to create the scaffolding of the application (Account, Application, Role, Api Key) and implementation of the design pattern MVC.

 The second part is to